dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1335: Country support should align with principles of justice.
+### T1335: Support is given only when the country's actions are just.

 |Support|
 |---|